stylekit/stylekit.github.io/_posts/2016-01-23-Chromeless-window.md

 - [x] add round corners
 - [x] search for Translucency windows on github, and do another sweep on google.
 Write a compendium on the atter before you test any code
 - [x] Translucent background (You might need to make the (TranclucentSkin for this, try the regular option first though)
-- [x] ==Add a TitleBar== element to the Window with Close,Minimize,Mazimize buttonSection
+- [x] ==Add a TitleBar== element to the Window with Close, Minimize, Mazimize buttonSection
 - [x] Figure out how to close, minimize and maximize through method calls
-- [x] Hook up the click events of the titlebar buttons to their close,minimize and maximize method calls
+- [x] Hook up the click events of the titlebar buttons to their close, minimize and maximize method calls
 - [x] Implement SetResize on the Element and the Skin classes
 - [x] ==Make the background graphics== follow the size of the window, (aka onResize() -> setStyle())
-- [ ] Find vector graphics for the close button (if you cant find this, take alook at the yosemite intro video, it has close ups)
+- [ ] Find vector graphics for the close button (if you cant find this, take a look at the Yosemite intro video, it has close ups)
 - [ ] Add vector iconography to the titleBar buttons
 - [ ] Complete the WindowsModifier, WindowsParser, and WindowsAsserter classes
 - [ ] Do another sweep on google if there is any way you could set the shadow parameters of a window.
 - [ ] More research is needed on how to separate Translucency areas.
 The apple docs on this can bring some light in to it.
 - [ ] Pursue the idea that you can make methods in an extension and have them called from methods in normal methods in a class.
 This complicates the code but you avoid code duplication.
 Why not use extensions altogether?
 Extension methods cant be extended.
-- [ ] Find vector graphics for the close button (if you cant find this, take alook at the yosemite intro video, it has close ups)
+- [ ] Find vector graphics for the close button (if you cant find this, take a look at the Yosemite intro video, it has close ups)
 - [ ] Add vector iconography to the titleBar buttons
 <!--reusable links-->
 [Dragging code link]: https://github.com/HBehrens/CamHolderApp/blob/master/CamHolderApp/CHDraggableWindow.m